 Minimalist cushy running shoes have been all the rage lately but many brands have struggled to create a comfortable but tough pair of trail running shoe with this design.
 It’s no surprise that Patagonia is one brand that really achieved the goal of a lightweight, protective trail shoe that fits flexible like a glove.

-Patagonia ambassador and co-designer Jeff Browning (well known as an ultrarunner) greatly helped with the creation of this minimalist pair of shoe and tested out numerous prototypes under harsh wear conditions.
-At the time of this model’s creation Browning had been exclusively wearing these for his 100 mile races with great success.
+Patagonia ambassador and co-designer Jeff Browning (well known as an ultrarunner) greatly helped with the creation of this minimalist pair of shoes and tested out numerous prototypes under harsh wear conditions.
+At the time of this model’s creation, Browning had been exclusively wearing these for his 100-mile races with great success.

 Finding a comfortable trail running shoe is often more difficult for women since the sport has more men, and therefore brands tend to focus on men’s running shoes.
 This racing shoe is a true performance shoe and both the men’s and women’s version are equally well-designed.

 The casual train runner will definitely enjoy the shoe just as much as a competitive racer.
 It is reasonably priced the high quality of this shoe and has a decent good lifespan for the average wearer.

 If you’ve been looking for a new pair of flexible shoes to wear, check out some of the features and advantages the EVERlong shoe design offers.